BackendStudio

 - Toolbar (top) — record, import, undo/redo, and export.

-- Preview (centre) — the player, with transport controls and a Composite button to play the whole timeline.
+- Preview (centre) — the player, with the transport bar underneath.

 - Timeline (bottom) — the ruler, playhead, and stacked video and audio tracks.

-- Inspector (right) — properties for the selected clip (position, scale, opacity, speed, volume, fades).
+- Inspector (right) — properties for the selected clip (position, size, rotation, opacity, colour, crop, speed, volume, fades).

 - Status bar (bottom) — reports the result of each action; a banner appears after long jobs like export and recording.